-- Does the school behaviour policy clearly set out behaviour expectations and sanctions and reflect the requirements of the Equality Act 2010? - Are governors/staff (including sixth form staff in school sixth forms) clear about their roles and when to escalate issues/involve parents? - Is the behaviour policy understood by pupils and parents?
+• Does the school behaviour policy clearly set out behaviour expectations and sanctions and reflect the requirements of the Equality Act 2010?

+- Are governors/staff (including sixth form staff in school sixth forms) clear about their roles and when to escalate issues/involve parents? - Is the behaviour policy understood by pupils and parents? - Are sanctions monitored to identify any inconsistency or potential discrimination (e.g. Special Educational Needs and Disability (SEND) or ethnicity)? - Are systems in place to identify pupils showing persistent poor behaviour and if there are any underlying causes?

-&lt;sup>38 At a maintained school or PRU, the head teacher must determine the behaviour policy in accordance with principles set out by the governing board.
+&lt;sup>39 At a maintained school or PRU, the head teacher must determine the behaviour policy in accordance with principles set out by the governing board.
 An academy trust must have a behaviour policy but it is up to the academy trust to decide who is responsible for drawing up the policy.